Review

 Finding Hitler’s Horses: Book Review of Arthur Brand’s True Story

-Nadine Waldmann 10 January 2022 min Read
+Nadine Waldmann 2 December 2024 min Read

 When the year has come to an end it’s always fun to look back at the books that inspired and impacted us.
-For me, easily the most fascinating book I read this past year was Arthur Brand’s Hitler’s Horses: The Incredible True Story of the Detective Who Infiltrated the Nazi Underworld.
+For me, easily the most fascinating book I read these past years was Arthur Brand’s Hitler’s Horses: The Incredible True Story of the Detective Who Infiltrated the Nazi Underworld.
 Translated from Dutch, it was released in English in 2021.
 This true story is told by Dutch art detective Arthur Brand and recounts his journey to track down Hitler’s monumental golden horse statues.
 It was always believed that the Russians destroyed them in 1945 during the Raid of Berlin.

 Hitler's Horses: Book cover of Hitler’s Horses.
 The Incredible True Story of the Detective who Infiltrated the Nazi Underworld by Arthur Brand, Penguin Australia, 2021.